In This Dystopian New Graphic Novel, the Jan. 6 Attack Succeeded

 "I was waking up in a cold sweat at 3 a.m. morning after morning worrying about our democracy," he says.

-Jenkins believes the breach at the US Capitol represented an existential threat to America and its democratic institutions.
-Almost immediately after the violent attack, he knew he wanted to explore and amplify what he saw as the far-reaching implications.
+Jenkins believes the violent breach at the US Capitol represented an existential threat to America and its democratic institutions, and almost immediately, he knew he wanted to explore and amplify what he saw as the far-reaching implications.
 He also knew exactly how he wanted to do it: through a graphic novel that could, potentially, reach those who don't track politics beyond the immediate news cycle.

-It's titled Remember This Day Forever and can be purchased on Amazon for $2.99.
+The first chapter became available for download, appropriately, on Friday, Jan.
+6, the second anniversary of the attack.
+It's titled Remember This Day Forever and can be purchased on Amazon or Issuu for $2.99.

 "Comic books can be a way of saying the things that are not being spoken and bringing the stories that are under the surface into public conversation," Golan says.
 "And that's one of our main goals in doing this in such an accessible and entertaining art form."